jgreener64/phd_thesis/README.md

 - Keep COSB review and intro/conc/ref updates up to date
 - Consistent table formatting - use top/mid/bottom rule? use booktabs? common footnotesize?
 - How to refer to other sections - use labels, check throughout
-- Cyclin A or A2?
-See Greg's paper
 - Binding assay or immunoblot assay etc
 - Abbreviations: check first use of each, e.g. PDB; CDK ambiguity
 - Refer to all parts of figures in main text